xvalovic/swi1-2017-even-git/CZJanRichter.md

-Please DO NOT delete me (this line) and add 3 dots at the end
+Please DO NOT delete me (this line) and add 3 dots at the end...

-Please change me somehow.
+Please change me... ok, you are different